kubernetes/website/content/en/docs/concepts/services-networking/service.md

 When a client connects to the Service's virtual IP address, the iptables rule kicks in, and redirects the packets to the proxy's own port.
-The “Service proxy” chooses a backend, and starts proxying traffic from the client to the backend.
+The "Service proxy" chooses a backend, and starts proxying traffic from the client to the backend.

 This means that Service owners can choose any port they want without risk of collision.
 Clients can simply connect to an IP and port, without being aware